hawkinsw/quic-wg-wiki/ECN-in-QUIC.md

 # ECN feedback
 The ECN feedback echoes the ECN marks back to the sender.
 The current assumption is that the ECN feedback should be in the same frame as the ACK.
 The main reason behind this is that it simplifies further processing in the congestion control and error recovery.

-At the QUIC interrim (October 2017) it was decided that timestamps should be removed from the default ACK frames.
-Since ECN echo and ACKs are tightly coupled and both used for congestion control, it is better to use the same frame.
-It will reduce the ACK size as it will always be together with the ACK.
-While timestamps and ECN may not be tightly coupled, there is a possibility that the two can be combined for enhanced congestion control purposes.
-Two examples are
-1. [SCReAM](https://tools.ietf.org/wg/rmcat/draft-ietf-rmcat-scream-cc/) seamlessly combines ECN/loss feedback and delay estimation, thus delay estimation serves as a fallback for the case that congested nodes are non ECN capable.
-2. BBR type bandwidth estimation may be combined with L4S marking for improved MIMD type congestion control, suitable for e.g high bitrate interactive applications such as VR.

-This leads to a few questions when a combined ECN+ACK frame is devised.
-1. Should it be an ACK+ECN frame only ?
-2. Should it be an ACK+ECN+TS frame ?

-The wire specification below only address the ACK+ECN frame.

 ## ECN feedback, wire format
 Following ECN block definition is proposed.
 The ECN block is appended after the ACK block section specified in [QUIC Transport](https://tools.ietf.org/wg/quic/draft-ietf-quic-transport/)
 The proposed format is useful both for classic ECN and L4S and encodes marked packets received.
 The DCTCP congestion control counts the number of marked bytes to calculate the drop probability (alpha), but [RFC7567](https://tools.ietf.org/html/rfc7567#section-4.4) states that ECN marking decisions should not take packet size into account, so packet counters will be sufficient, with a more compact ECN-echo protocol as a result.